-The Board will provide BCI with an approved benchmark transition framework effective January 1, 2024.
+The Board will provide BCI with an approved benchmark transition framework effective April 1, 2023.

 - 8.4 The returns of the Fund are calculated using market values derived from independent pricing sources.
 Returns are time-weighted so that cash flows have a minimal effect on return numbers.
 All income is included on an accrued basis.
 Return calculations are in accordance with industry standards.
-This includes using internal rates of return for private equity and similar type investments. - 8.5 The return from foreign benchmarks applicable to asset classes will be calculated in Canadian dollar terms on an unhedged basis. - 8.6 BCI will provide the Board with reports on the performance of the Fund as at March 31, June 30, August 31, and December 31.
+This includes using internal rates of return for private equity and similar type investments. - 8.5 The return from foreign benchmarks applicable to asset classes will be calculated in Canadian dollar terms on an unhedged basis. - 8.6 Each quarter BCI will provide the Board with reports on the performance of the Fund.
 These reports will include the following information: - net cash flows: - Fund values; - investment returns for the total Fund and individual pooled funds as well as all stated benchmarks; - portfolio leverage; - signed compliance certificate confirming compliance with this Statement: - key changes in investment personnel; - investment strategy for the next quarter; and - investment management fees (including external manager fees, custodial, legal, and audit fees).